James4Ever0/notes/Worth Trying Remote Computer Connection.md

 remote or local address must at least have port number specified, optionally with host address like: `[host]:<port>`

 `-L` opens a local port at local address and forward to remote address. `-R` opens a remote port at remote address and forward to local address. `-N` disable the tty connection. `-v` shows the debug info.

 ---

+enable pubkey authentication for nomachine:

+first copy your pubkey file to remote host at `~/.nx/config/authorized.crt`, one pubkey per line.

+next change the setting `AcceptedAuthenticationMethods` as `NX-private-key` in file `/use/NX/etc/server.cfg` at remote host.

+no need to restart the service. change your connection method to key based authentication and select the private key file path.

+---